holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Good

-Its easy defer the execution of all bound and displayed functions with `pn.extension(defer_load=True)` (note this applies to served applications, not to interactive notebook environments):
+It's easy to defer the execution of all bound and displayed functions with `pn.extension(defer_load=True)` (note this applies to served applications, not to interactive notebook environments):

 ```{pyodide}
 pn.extension(defer_load=True, loading_indicator=True)